calizarr/PhenoPiSight/Overall_Guide.md

 [Cloning Your Raspberry PI (Windows)]: http://lifehacker.com/how-to-clone-your-raspberry-pi-sd-card-for-super-easy-r-1261113524

 [Clone Raspberry PI All Operating Systems]: http://www.htpcguides.com/easy-resize-and-back-up-raspberry-pi-sd-card-with-ubuntu/

+[Follow these instructions for enabling and installing the camera.]: https://www.raspberrypi.org/documentation/usage/camera/README.md

 ### Ansible Setup ###
   * Depending on the setup of the centralized server that will be launching Ansible, you will need to pick what is best for you from the [Ansible installation documentation][].